Breeze/breeze-client/README.md

 <p align="center"><a href="http://www.getbreezenow.com/" target="_blank"><img src="http://breeze.github.io/images/logos/BreezeJsB.png" alt="Breeze" width="100"/></a></p>

-# [Breeze](http://breeze.github.io/doc-main/) Data Management for JavaScript clients.
+# [Breeze](http://breeze.github.io/doc-main/) Data Management for JavaScript Clients

 **Breeze** is a library that helps you manage data in rich client applications.
 If you store data in a database, query and save those data as complex object graphs, and share these graphs across multiple screens of your JavaScript client, Breeze is for you.